activengage/webrtc-hello-world-video-js/README.md

 BW_ACCOUNT_ID                        # Your Bandwidth Account Id
 BW_USERNAME                          # Your Bandwidth API Username
 BW_PASSWORD                          # Your Bandwidth API Password
-BW_VOICE_APPLICATION_ID              # Your Voice Application Id created in the dashboard BW_MESSAGING_APPLICATION_ID          # Your Messaging Application Id created in the dashboard BW_NUMBER                            # The Bandwidth phone number involved with this application USER_NUMBER                          # The user's phone number involved with this application BASE_CALLBACK_URL                    # Your public base url to receive Bandwidth Webhooks.
-No trailing '/' LOCAL_PORT                           # The port number you wish to run the sample on
 ```

-# Callback URLs

-For a detailed introduction to Bandwidth Callbacks see https://dev.bandwidth.com/guides/callbacks/callbacks.html

-Below are the callback paths:
-* `/callbacks/inbound/voice`
-* `/callbacks/outbound/messaging`
-* `<add other callbacks>`
-* **Should follow ``/callbacks/{direction}/{service}` conventions**

 # Running the Application
 ## Run